-Mortgages on four of the five Aberdeen town homes with a balance of approximately \$36,100 matured on March 1, 2009 and have not been refinanced or paid and are in default.
-The Company is currently in discussions with the lender, Wachovia Bank, N.A.
-The remaining mortgage with a balance of approximately \$4,550 matures on September 30, 2009 and was also in default as of June 30, 2009 due to non-payment of interest.
+Mortgages on three of the four Aberdeen town homes with a balance of approximately \$27,400 matured on March 1, 2009 and have not been refinanced or paid and are in default.
+Aberdeen is currently in discussions with the lender.
+The remaining mortgage with a balance of approximately \$4,550, which matured on September 30, 2009, was also in default as of that date due to non-payment of interest.